counternote/counternote/spec.md

 ***

-# Counternote Specification version 0.8.2
+# Counternote Specification version 0.9.0

+%%%

+TODO: Introduce chord starts, use them in stops.
+Change weaves to braids and ax weaves.
+Restore tones and spans to their original variation.
+Demote tones, use spans for all trascription and tones only for dealing with specific pitches.
+Update gloss.

+%%%

 This is a terse description of Counternote with definitions and examples.